steysie/morra/README.md

 [![License: BSD-3](https://img.shields.io/badge/License-BSD-brightgreen.svg)](https://opensource.org/licenses/BSD-3-Clause)

 A part of ***RuMor*** project.
-It provides tools to organize a pipeline for complete morphological sentence parsing Named-entity recognition.
+It provides tools to organize a pipeline for complete morphological sentence parsing and named-entity recognition.

-Scores on *SynTagRus*: accuracy `98.50%` for POS tagging; `98.74%` for lemmata detection.
+Scores on *SynTagRus*: accuracy `98.45%` for POS tagging; `98.74%` for lemmata detection.

-This project was making with a focus on Russian language, but it can be also used with some other languages (European, at least).
+This project was making with a focus on Russian language, but it can also be used with some other languages (European, at least).

 ## Installation